godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`Array<class_Array>` **_get_parameter_list** **(** **)** |virtual| |const|

-Gets the property information for parameter.
+When inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`, implement this virtual method to return a list of the properties on this node.
 Parameters are custom local memory used for your nodes, given a resource can be reused in multiple trees.
 Format is similar to :ref:`Object.get_property_list<class_Object_method_get_property_list>`.

 ----